rapodaca/dialect/src/manuscript.md

 [Figure: Assigning PPBs to (*E*)-2-butene]

 In a similar manner assigned PPBs can be decoded.
 The process starts by placing Atom 1 to the left of Atom 2 along the x-axis.
 The PPB between the left terminal and its neighbor (Atom 0) uses the `Up` state.
 The neighbor precedes the left terminal, so Atom 0 should be placed in the lower-left quadrant.
 The PPB between the right terminal and its neighbor (Atom 3) uses the `Up` state.
 The neighbor (Atom 3) succeeds the right terminal (Atom 2).
 Therefore, Atom 3 is placed in the upper right quadrant.
 This results in the expected conformation (*E*).

+The above procedures assume that all PPBs are expressed in *normal form*.
+In normal form, a PPB's source precedes it target.
+In other words, `source` is less than `target`.
+If a PPB is not in normal form, it must be *inverted* before quadrants can be assigned.
+Inversion swaps the values of `source` and target attributes while simultaneously toggling the `state` attribute.
+Inversion occurs in two contexts: conjugated polyenes and cycles.
+In the case of polyenes, the same PPB carries partial conformation for at least two different double bond systems.
+In the case of cycles, non-normal PPBs can be generated at bonds forming cycles.
+However, readers and writers must be capable of inverting PPBs wherever they appear.

+Consider (*E*)-2-butene.
+The PPB spanning atoms 0 and 1 will typically be encoded as the tuple `(0, 1, Up)` because this orientation tracks the order of atom identifiers.
+However, the PPB can be equivalently encoded as the tuple `(1, 0, Down)`.
+Before this representation can be used, it must first be inverted into the equivalent form represented by the tuple `(0, 1, Up)`.

+[Figure: PPB inversion]

 The distributed nature of conformational encoding means that several additive error states are possible: